OPENDAP/opendap-website-angular/public/Site/support/faq/01_general/15_make-data-accessible.md

 [download the appropriate server](https://www.opendap.org/software) and install it on your machine.
 (See the User's Guide for details on how to install a server.)

 If your data is not in a format with an existing server, you have two options.

-First, you can describe your data using the FreeForm data description language.
+1. Describe your data using the FreeForm data description language.
 Once you can describe your data with FreeForm, you can use the FreeForm server to make your data available.

-The second option would be to write a new server for your data format.
+2. Write a new server for your data format.
 The difficulty of this task would depend on the complexity of your data format.
 For developing a server in C++, see the Programmer's Guide and the Programmer's Reference and the tutorial Writing a Server for more information.
 For developing a server in Java, see the OPeNDAP Java JavaDocs.
 Please contact us at support@unidata.ucar.edu to discuss the options before you begin.

+##TAGS##
+data accessibility,access,data,c++,java,share